chrislaupama/chrislaupama/README.md

 - 👋 Hi, I’m @chrislaupama
-- 👀 I’m interested in music, nocode and tech
+- 👀 I’m interested in prudcing music, building applications and tech
-- 🌱 I’m currently learning SvelteKit
+- 🌱 I’m currently learning Swift & SwiftUI
 - 💞️ I’m looking to collaborate on empowering others to create
 - 📫 @chrislaupama on all social media